WolvenKit/cet-examples/iconic-mods/README.md

 ### Features

 - Install Iconic weapons effects in the regular mod slots
-- All weapon and mod data is pulled from TweakDB at runtime
+- Traverse TweakDB records to find all Iconic mods
+- Update TweakDB records to make Iconic mods installable into weapon slots
+- Decoupling of UI and logic
+- UI scaling based on user font size setting
-- ImGui filterable list for adding mods to the inventory
+- Filterable list for adding mods to the inventory

 ### References